mkojoa/eazy-sms/README.md

 - [ ] SMS
 - [ ] Mail

- eazy-sms Library repository is work in progress and hope to support mobile money, ussd etc.
+ eazy-sms Library repository is work in progress and hope to support mobile money, ussd, etc.